pierluigiferrari/ssd_keras/README.md

   </tr>
 </table>

-The models achieve the following average number of frames per second (FPS) on Pascal VOC on an NVIDIA GeForce GTX 1070 mobile (i.e. the laptop version).
+The models achieve the following average number of frames per second (FPS) on Pascal VOC on an NVIDIA GeForce GTX 1070 mobile (i.e. the laptop version) and cuDNN v6.
 There are two things to note here.
-First, note that the benchmark prediction speeds of the original Caffe implementation were achieved using a TitanX GPU.
+First, note that the benchmark prediction speeds of the original Caffe implementation were achieved using a TitanX GPU and cuDNN v4.
 Second, the paper says they measured the prediction speed at batch size 8, which I think isn't a meaningful way of measuring the speed.
-The whole point of measuring the speed of a detection model is to know how many individual sequential images the model can process per second, therefore measuring the prediction speed on batches and then deducing the time spent on each individual image in the batch defeats the whole purpose.
-For the sake of comparability, below you find the predictions speed for the original Caffe SSD implementation and the prediction speed for this implementation under the same conditions, i.e. at batch size 8.
+The whole point of measuring the speed of a detection model is to know how many individual sequential images the model can process per second, therefore measuring the prediction speed on batches of images and then deducing the time spent on each individual image in the batch defeats the purpose.
+For the sake of comparability, below you find the prediction speed for the original Caffe SSD implementation and the prediction speed for this implementation under the same conditions, i.e. at batch size 8.
 In addition you find the prediction speed for this implementation at batch size 1, which in my opinion is the more meaningful number.

 <table width>
   <tr>
+    <td></td>
-    <td colspan=4 align=center>Frames per Second</td>
+    <td colspan=3 align=center>Frames per Second</td>
   </tr>
   <tr>
     <td></td>